KleistLab/GInPipe/README.md

   -   [Demo](#demo)
   -   [Running the pipeline for SARS-CoV-2 on GISAID data](#running-the-pipeline-for-sars-cov-2-on-gisaid-data)

-## Systemrequirements
+## System requirements

 ### Operating systems
-This workflow was tested on macOS Mojave Version 10.14.4 and macOS Catalina 10.15.7.
+This workflow was tested on macOS Mojave Version 10.14.4 and macOS Catalina Version 10.15.7.

 ### Prerequisites
 Some tools have to be installed to run the analysis.
 We recommend following the steps below to set up the pipeline.